 Customers buy products in the hope that they will solve market problems.
 If a problem frustrates customers and has a cost to the customer (such as financial losses or demands on personnel bandwidth, or other factors), customers will likely value a solution.

-Turning a market problem into a market opportunity involves 3 key steps.
+Turning a market problem into an opportunity involves 3 key steps.
 First, you should conduct market research to identify the qualitative and quantitative importance of a market problem.
 Second, you should validate a market problem to confirm that the problem is pervasive and warrants a solution.
 Finally, evaluate if a market problem is a true market opportunity for your company.

 Evaluating market problems often involves qualitative research.
 We want to understand the customers’ needs, goals, and the context of their situations.
 When conducting market research, you should talk to audiences that are representative of your core customers.
 Additionally, use appropriate methodologies to gather information.
-That includes asking the right questions and carefully interpreting the answers.
+That includes asking the right questions and carefully interpreting the answers. about how you interpret the answers.

 Engage in market discovery

 When starting market discovery, spend time with new and existing customers.
 This valuable customer interaction supports product development and builds customer relationships.
 This interaction is essential to gather input for enhancing current offerings, fostering loyalty, and maintaining revenue streams.
-Additionally, gathering feedback from new customers helps you uncover a new market opportunity or expand into adjacent markets.
+Additionally, gathering feedback from new customers helps you uncover new market opportunities or expand into adjacent markets.

 Aim to solve new market problems